11 Health Benefits of Sex 2023: Why You Might Want To Do It More

 No. Having sex adds health benefits to your life, but absence of sex doesn’t “take those benefits away.”
 But this depends.
 People who replace a lack of sex in their life with other sources of emotional, mental, or physical satisfaction— such as spirituality, therapy, exercise (like going to the gym), nutrition, and healthy relationships— can be (and are) just as healthy as people who have sex regularly or even more on average.

-MIDSS adheres to strict procurement guidelines and relies on peer-reviewed studies, academic research institutes, and medical associations.
-We work mainly with peer-reviewed studies to ensure the accuracy of the information.
-We avoid the use of tertiary references.
-You can read about how we ensure the accuracy and timeliness of our content in our editorial process.
+EHproject has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
+We work mostly with peer-reviewed studies to ensure accurate information.
+We avoid using tertiary references.
+You can learn more about how we ensure our content is accurate and current by reading our editorial policy.

 1. Oliva-Lozano, J.M., Alacid, F., López-Miñarro, P.A. and Muyor, J.M.
 (2022).
 What Are the Physical Demands of Sexual Intercourse?
 A Systematic Review of the Literature.
 Archives of Sexual Behavior, [online] 51(3), pp.1397–1417. doi:https://doi.org/10.1007/s10508-021-02246-8.

 2. Liu, H. (2016).
 Is Sex Good for Your Health?
 A National Study on Partnered Sexuality and Cardiovascular Risk among Older Men and Women – Hui Liu, Linda J. Waite, Shannon Shen, Donna H. Wang, 2016. [online] Journal of Health and Social Behavior.
-Available at: https://journals.sagepub.com/doi/abs/10.1177/0022146516661597?journalCode=hsbb [Accessed 6 Mar.
-2023].
+Available at: https://journals.sagepub.com/doi/abs/10.1177/0022146516661597?journalCode=hsbb.

 3. International Journal of Sexual Health.
 (2021).
-The Health Benefits of Sexual Expression. [online] Available at: https://www.tandfonline.com/doi/abs/10.1080/19317611.2021.1966564 [Accessed 6 Mar.
-2023].
+The Health Benefits of Sexual Expression. [online] Available at: https://www.tandfonline.com/doi/abs/10.1080/19317611.2021.1966564.

 4. Rahmani, A., Afsharnia, E., Fedotova, J., Shahbazi, S., Fallahi, A., Allahqoli, L., Ghanei-Gheshlagh, R., Abboud, S. and Alkatout, I. (2022).
 Sexual Function and Mood Disorders Among Menopausal Women: A Systematic Scoping Review.
 The Journal of Sexual Medicine, [online] 19(7), pp.1098–1115. doi:https://doi.org/10.1016/j.jsxm.2022.03.614.